Exploring the Maze of Multilingual Modeling: Discussion

 \item The impact of script type on model performance varied among the evaluated models.
-While \texttt{mBERT} and \texttt{XLM-R} showed no clear patterns between script types, the \texttt{GPT-3} model consistently performed better with the Latin script.
-This indicates that script type alone may not be a strong predictor of model performance, requiring further investigation into language-specific tokenization and training data.
+While \texttt{mBERT} and \texttt{XLM-R} showed no clear patterns between script types, the \texttt{GPT-3} model consistently performed better with the Latin script for text generation task.

-\item Our analysis explored the influence of word order on model performance.
-We found that word order has varying effects on the accuracy of different models.
-Specifically, \texttt{mBERT} and \texttt{XLM-R} exhibited relatively consistent performance across different word orders, suggesting that word order has less impact on their predictions.
-However, \texttt{GPT-3} demonstrated significant sensitivity to word order, with notable variations in accuracy.

-\item Statistical inference analysis identified significant features contributing to model performance. \texttt{mBERT} exhibited less performance for Turkic language family and languages written in Latin, while \texttt{XLM-R} showed influence from factors such as Arabic and Latin scripts, and low-resource status.
-The \texttt{GPT-3} model performed well with the Latin script and larger resources. \end{itemize}